named-data/NDN-CCL-API/interest.rst

     - `mustBeFresh`
         True if the content must be fresh, otherwise false.
-If you do not set this flag, the default value is true.
+If you do not set this flag, the default value is false.

 :Returns: